Lichen: Photobionts

 The photosynthetic partner in a lichen is called a photobiont.
 The photobionts in lichens come from a variety of simple prokaryotic and eukaryotic organisms.
 In the majority of lichens the photobiont is a green alga (Chlorophyta) or a cyanobacterium.
 In some lichens both types are present; in such cases, the alga is typically the primary partner, with the cyanobacteria being located in cryptic pockets.
 Algal photobionts are called phycobionts, while cyanobacterial photobionts are called cyanobionts.
-According to one source, about 90% of all known lichens have phycobionts, and about 10% have cyanobionts, while another source states that two thirds of lichens have green algae as phycobiont, and about one third have a cyanobiont.
+About 90% of all known lichens have phycobionts, and about 10% have cyanobionts.
 Approximately 100 species of photosynthetic partners from 40 genera and five distinct classes (prokaryotic: Cyanophyceae; eukaryotic: Trebouxiophyceae, Phaeophyceae, Chlorophyceae) have been found to associate with the lichen-forming fungi.

 Common algal photobionts are from the genera Trebouxia, Trentepohlia, Pseudotrebouxia, or Myrmecia.
 Trebouxia is the most common genus of green algae in lichens, occurring in about 40% of all lichens.
 "Trebouxioid" means either a photobiont that is in the genus Trebouxia, or resembles a member of that genus, and is therefore presumably a member of the class Trebouxiophyceae.
 The second most commonly represented green alga genus is Trentepohlia.
 Overall, about 100 species of eukaryotes are known to occur as photobionts in lichens.
 All the algae are probably able to exist independently in nature as well as in the lichen.

 A "cyanolichen" is a lichen with a cyanobacterium as its main photosynthetic component (photobiont).
 Most cyanolichen are also ascolichens, but a few basidiolichen like Dictyonema and Acantholichen have cyanobacteria as their partner.